NoahTK7/codereal.app/README.md

   - accessible via a past questions page with list, similar to current past submissions list page
 - consolidate loading states using React's new suspense boundaries (it's a bit of a waterfall at the moment)
 - add a "current streak" (i.e. questions answered in a row) to user stats
-- add more languages!
+- add more programming languages!

 ---

-Copyright 2024 Noah Kurrack.
+Copyright &copy; 2024 Noah Kurrack.
 All rights reserved.